 Family therapy, often referred to as marriage and family therapy addresses the behavioral patterns within a family or between significant others.
 Therapists examine the complex relationship dynamics between the parties involved to provide solutions to strengthen bonds between the clients and help with their mental health.
 Family therapy sessions can have a long-lasting and meaningful impact on patients’ lives.

-If you’re passionate about reconciling differences among families and significant others, here’s how to become a family therapist: earn a bachelor’s in psychology and then pursue your graduate degree in psychology, therapy, or counseling.
+If you’re passionate about reconciling differences among families and significant others, here’s how to become a family therapist: earn a bachelor’s in psychology and then pursue your masters degree in family therapy or a graduate degree in psychology, therapy, or counseling.
 After that, all there’s left to do is earn some clinical experience and apply for a state license to practice as a professional family therapist.

 2. Behavioral Therapist

 Behavioral therapy treats various mental health issues by identifying and correcting problematic or toxic behavior patterns.
 Behavioral therapists provide patients with mental resources and coping mechanisms to help them deal with negative thoughts and behaviors and empower them to make more positive decisions.
 These mental health resources can help patients overcome and better manage their fears, anxiety, and other mental health challenges they may face every day.

 Behavioral therapists work with patients to learn about their challenges and struggles, their harmful behaviors, and the problematic thinking patterns they want to overcome to achieve their goals.
 The role involves developing problem-solving strategies, such as psychotherapy, counseling, and training, to enhance the patient’s quality of life.

 For most behavioral therapy positions, all you need is a bachelor’s in social work or a related field, along with some clinical work experience.
 However, some roles call for a master’s education and professional certification; lastly, earning a clinical license will allow you to legally practice your profession in your state.